 - Must be necessary to protect the employer’s legitimate business interests; and

-- Must be a reasonable restriction on the activities restrained, duration and geographic scope.
+- Must be a reasonable restriction on the restrained activities, duration and geographic scope.

-Typically a non-compete agreement will be offered at the end of employment in exchange for severance benefits.
+Often a non-compete agreement arises at the end of employment in exchange for severance benefits.
 Some employers will request the non-compete agreement for executives and technical experts, such as doctors, in exchange for an employment contract or specific benefits such as a stock grant or option to buy in as an owner.
 An employer cannot enforce a non-compete agreement signed without some other enforceable agreement with it, such as a severance agreement, and an employer cannot require you to sign a non-compete agreement to receive your final paycheck or distribution of a benefit already vested.

 A non-compete is also only enforceable when it is necessary to protect an employer’s legitimate business interests.
 The employer’s legitimate business interests may be very broad.
 It could be protecting trade secrets, business strategies, future business plans, client lists, or even a limited geographic customer base.
 For this reason, non-compete agreements are usually only offered to employees with technical expertise, heavy personal contact with clients and executives.
 Most rank and file employees do not have the high level internal knowledge to compete with the employer or share with a competitor.
 Nor do they have the influence over clients to convince them to follow them to a competitor.